 Read on for a few dos and don’ts about bringing your mobile gear to court, starting with…

-DO: Call ahead for your local courthouse’s gadget policy
+DO: Check online or call ahead for your local courthouse’s gadget policy

 While most courthouses now allow cell phones, smartphones (including those with cameras) and laptops, others are more strict when it comes to bringing your gadgets.
 Make sure to call your local courthouse in advance and ask before heading in for jury duty with mobile gear in tow.